richelbilderbeek/simplify_cpp_travis_intro/README.md

 adding continuous integration to your build is beneficial for beginners, novices and experts.

+## Tools to use

-## The tools I use are just an example
+The tools I show in this article are just an example.

-This article shows some advantages using a continuous integration service.
 To have complete examples, I had to pick some specific programs/websites/services out of many.

 In the table below, you can see the tools I picked for this article, and alternatives